 If you still have symptoms after your antibiotic is finished, you need to return to the doctor.
 The doctor may want to retest you in 10 days to make sure it is gone.

-Prevention with safe sex practices, monogamous relationships, and yearly exams are the best way to deal with chlamydia.
+Prevention of safe sex practices, monogamous relationships, and yearly exams are the best way to deal with chlamydia.
 In order to keep from getting re-infected, both partners must be tested and treated.
-If properly treated you can be cured, but if you do not seek treatment long term health issues such as infertility and PID can be caused.
-If you think you have chlamydia or show symptoms seek medical attention as soon as possible in order to prevent further passing of the infection as well as other long-term side effects.
+If properly treated you can be cured, but if you do not seek treatment long-term health issues such as infertility and PID can be caused.
+If you think you have chlamydia or show symptoms seek medical attention as soon as possible in order to prevent the further passing of the infection as well as other long-term side effects.